 As you progress you will be able to pick out the outlook posts.
 The settlement bears

 gently to the right following the curvature of the small discreetly hidden reservoir.
 Here can be found the chieftain’s residence along with many others.
 Follow the curve of the reservoir and over some slightly boggy ground and you are now facing once again the direction for Harford Gate.
 However turn right and shortly you will see the River Erme.
 Walk towards the Erme and soon you will see a rise in the ground.
 Turn back towards Harford Gate and you will find a “kist vane” - a method of burial once used.
 These are sometimes merely called “kists”.
 A kist vane is open and shaped similarly to a small coffin.
 The size of the grave is about half the size of one we would dig today.
 This is because the warrior would have been folded with his knees underneath his chin when buried.
 Due to its position it is believed this grave was for the Chief or King of the settlement.
 Turn back to Harford Gate.

 (approximately 3/4 hour walking, easy/medium difficulty) which is an extremely attractive area.

 To undertake this walk, having crossed the stream just after leaving Harford Gate turn right rather than left, climb slightly until you find the stream known as Addiscombe Brook.
 To your left there is now a cleft of rocks - the “Black Pool” is here.
 Sit and watch the dragonflies fight for territory over the pond.
 Return to Harford Gate and the car park or, if on foot, proceed down to Stowford Gate to return to the town.

-Heritage Trail.
-If you are in need of further walking inspiration call into the Watermark Information Centre in Erme Court or look out for details of the Ivybridge Walking and Outdoor Festival events.
+Don’t forget to also try the Heritage Trail.
+If you are in need of further walking inspiration call into the Watermark Information Desk in Erme Court.
 Happy wandering!